dynamiqs/dynamiqs/docs/getting_started/sharp-bits.md

 ## Use a NumPy function

-A PyTorch tensor bears a strong resemblance to a NumPy array, and both support similar methods, but they are not interchangeable.
+A PyTorch tensor bears a strong resemblance to a NumPy array, and they support similar methods, but they are not interchangeable.
 If you need to apply a NumPy function to a tensor, you must first convert it to a NumPy array using `x.numpy()`.

 !!!
-Warning "Don't use NumPy functions if you use a GPU or compute gradients"
+Warning
-    There are two situations when you should not use convert a tensor to a NumPy array:
+    There are two situations when you should not convert a tensor to a NumPy array:

     - **If you run the simulation on a GPU**: the conversion will move the tensor to the CPU, which might heavily slow down your computation.
     - **If you need to compute gradients**: the conversion will detach the tensor from the computation graph, which will prevent you from computing gradients.